Optical Tautochrone and Squeezing Dynamics in Nonuniform Lattices: III. Spectrum

-\PRLSec{Spectrum} We show here the eigenvalues of the Hamiltonian \( \mathbf{H} \) that governs the dynamics.
-We show in Fig. \ref{figsupple1}(a) the eigenvalues of the one-dimensional lattice for two choices of the control parameter $C$ [recall Eq.~\eqref{couplings}].
-Notice that these are equally spaced for \( C = N/2 \), and become non-equidistant for \( C > N/2 \).
-Yet, even in the latter case, in the region near the edges of the spectrum the eigenvalue spacings are nearly uniform; as a result, a wavepacket exciting this region still undergoes \textit{almost perfect} oscillations.
-This is of interest, as it enables the design of lattices with tailored coupling inhomogeneity while still preserving oscillatory dynamics.
+We show here the eigenvalues of the Hamiltonian \( \mathbf{H} \) governing the lattice dynamics.
+Figure \ref{figsupple1}(a) displays the 1D spectrum for two values of $C$: the eigenvalues are perfectly equidistant for $C=N/2$ and become non-equidistant for $C>N/2$.
+Yet, even in the latter case, the spacings at the spectral edges remain nearly uniform, allowing wave packets to maintain almost perfect oscillations even with tailored coupling inhomogeneity.

 Figure \ref{figsupple1}(b) shows the corresponding eigenvalue spectrum of the 2D Hamiltonian for \( C = N/2 \) and \( C > N/2 \).
 Notice first that degeneracies appear in the spectrum, due to the underlying symmetries.
 Moreover, when \( C = N/2 \), the eigenvalues are commensurate—their differences are integer multiples of a fundamental frequency—resulting in perfect revivals of the wave packet.
-For \( C > N/2 \) this commensurability is lost, yet the wave packet continues to exhibit \textit{almost perfect} oscillations, similar to the one-dimensional case.
+For \( C > N/2 \) this commensurability is lost, yet the wave packet continues to exhibit {almost perfect} oscillations, similar to the one-dimensional case.